Ved-s/cuprous/README.md

 - [Done] Circuit controls
 - [Working] Circuit designer for circuit boards

-- [In progress] Rename the project
+- [Done] Rename the project

 - UI descriptions, tooltips, hints, etc
 - Better UI, more tabs
 - Proper keybinds, some mobile support

+- Fully custom pins that can interface with other wires in other circuits (labels, seamless pins)
 - More components (LEDs, 7-segments...)
-- Fully custom pins that can interface with other wires in other circuits (labels, seamless pins)

 - Embed as `iframe`s
 - Some sort of plugin api